preludeorg/libraries/README.md

 ## Probe

-A probe is a temporary process that requires no special privileges and no installation to run.
+A probe is an ephemeral endpoint process that requires no special privileges and no installation to run.
 Probes have one duty: they accept security tests from Detect, execute them, and respond with the result.
 [Read the docs](https://docs.prelude.org/docs/probes).

 ## SDK